 (1) ERCOT may not allow any constraint (contingency and limiting Transmission Element pair) identified by NSA to be activated in SCED until it has verified that the contingency definition in NSA associated with the constraint is accurate and appropriate given the current operating state of the ERCOT Transmission Grid.
 ERCOT shall continuously post to the MIS Secure Area all constraint contingencies in the NSA.
 ERCOT shall provide relevant constraint information, including, but not limited to, the contingency name as provided in the standard contingency list, whether or not the constraint is active in SCED, the overloaded Transmission Element name, the Rating of the overloaded Transmission Element including Generic Transmission Limits (GTLs) expressed in MW and MVA, and pre-contingency or post-contingency flows expressed in MW and MVA.
 For each Operating Day, ERCOT shall post to the MIS Secure Area within five days, a report listing all constraints with pre-contingency or post-contingency flows which exceeded the Rating of the overloaded Transmission Element for at least 15 minutes consecutively that were not activated in SCED and an explanation of why each constraint was not activated.

-(2) ERCOT shall establish a maximum Shadow Price for each network constraint as part of the definition of contingencies.
+(2) Pursuant to Section 22, Attachment Q, Methodology for Setting Maximum Shadow Prices for Network and Power Balance Constraints, ERCOT shall establish a maximum Shadow Price for each network constraint as part of the definition of contingencies.
 The cost calculated by SCED to resolve an additional MW of congestion on the network constraint is limited to the maximum Shadow Price for the network constraint.

-(3) ERCOT shall establish a maximum Shadow Price for the power balance constraint.
+(3) Pursuant to Section 22, Attachment Q, ERCOT shall establish a maximum Shadow Price for the power balance constraint.
 The cost calculated by SCED to resolve either the addition or reduction of one MW of dispatched generation on the power balance constraint is limited to the maximum Shadow Price for the power balance constraint.

-(4) ERCOT shall determine the methodology for setting maximum Shadow Prices for network constraints and for the power balance constraint.
-Following review and recommendation by the Technical Advisory Committee (TAC), the ERCOT Board shall review the recommendation and approve a final methodology.

-(5) The process for setting the maximum Shadow Prices as described above shall require ERCOT to obtain ERCOT Board approval of the values assigned to these caps along with the effective date for application of the cap.
-Within two Business Days following approval by the ERCOT Board, ERCOT shall post the Shadow Price caps and effective dates on the ERCOT website.

-(6) If ERCOT determines that rating(s) in the Network Operations Model or configuration of the Transmission Facilities are not correct, then the TSP will provide the appropriate data submittals to ERCOT to correct the problem upon notification by ERCOT.
+(4) If ERCOT determines that rating(s) in the Network Operations Model or configuration of the Transmission Facilities are not correct, then the TSP will provide the appropriate data submittals to ERCOT to correct the problem upon notification by ERCOT.